jockbert/web-catalog/README.md

 Web Catalog

-Simple HTML based generic catalog to list things.
+Simple HTML-based generic catalog to list things.
 Features:

 * Fast filtering of items, using a novel character-pair-similarity-technique to handle spelling errors and other textual differences.
 * Press Escape to clear filter.